mcjazzyfunky/js-surface/README.md

 # jsSurface

-jsSurface is a long-term R&D project to find a minimal pragmatic set of functions to build a base API for UI development.
+jsSurface is a long-term R&D project to find a minimalistic but still pragmatic set of functions to build a base API for UI development.
-It also provides a reference implementation of that API (currently internally based electively on "React" or the fabulous "dio.js" library).
+It also provides a reference implementation of that API (internally based electively on "React" or the fabulous "dio.js" library).
-Be aware that jsSurface is currently there for pure research, it's purpose is currently not to be used in production!
+Be aware that jsSurface is currently only for research purposes, it's currently meant to be used in real-world applications.

 You may ask: What's wrong with the original React API - React's API itself does only consist of a few functions and classes, isn't that minimal